Informatievlaanderen/VSDS-Linked-Data-Interactions/docs/_ldio/ldio-transformers/ldio-skolemisation-transformer.md

 ***Ldio:SkolemisationTransformer***

-A transformer which skolemise the incoming model.
+A transformer which skolemises the incoming model.

 ## What is Skolemisation